How Stigma Prevents People from Seeking Addiction Treatment

 What Creates the Stigma?

-Every culture stereotypes and sometimes those stereotypes are true.
+Every culture has stereotypes and sometimes those stereotypes are true.
 Unfortunately, once that stereotype is there, it rarely is corrected.
 The population as a whole believes that all stereotypes are true.
 In the case of addiction, the stereotypes are:

-• they are all junkies without jobs
+• They are all junkies without jobs

-• they will all rob you
+• They will all rob you

-• they will attack you for drug money
+• They will attack you for drug money

-• in the case of women, they all end up prostituting themselves for drug money
+• In the case of women, they all end up prostituting themselves for drug money

-• they do not care about their families
+• They do not care about their families

-• they will relapse
+• They will relapse

-• you can never trust an addict
+• You can never trust an addict

-In some cases, these stereotypes are correct but in many, they are not.
+In some cases, these stereotypes are correct, but in many, they are not.
 This stereotype of an addict contributes to the stigma attached to addiction.

 Get Help Today